mantrazul/obsidian-studies/Programming/Javascript/Fundamentals 5.md

-## Fundamentals Part 5 #object #javascript
+## Fundamentals Part 5

 - Creating objects
-- Acessing object properties
+- Accessing object properties
 - Being able to use multiple object operators
 - Being able to use more powerful array functions.